mslehre/text-embedding/data/README.md

 Since there has been a problem with the encoding of `Personen_Einrichtungen_2023_06.csv` there is a problem with special characters in the `lastnames` and `forenames` column in `/data/FIS/persons.csv`.
-Therefore, manually correct missing characters in these columns and safe resulting file as `/data/FIS/persons_modified_names.csv`.
+Therefore, manually correct missing characters in these columns and save resulting file as `/data/FIS/persons_modified_names.csv`.

 ## To create final version of list of publishers of FIS data: